Bringing It All Together: Blue Planet Consulting Rebrands as Agritecture Consulting

 In 2014, an opportunity arrived to converge what I was learning and who I was meeting, and thus I founded Blue Planet Consulting with angel investor Jeffrey Tucker.
 Mr. Tucker took a big chance on me when he decided to back BPC, and he continued to believe in me as I navigated the high seas of small business leadership.
 I will be forever grateful for that trust and support.

 Things weren't always easy, but slowly we began to hire more of the exceptional folks who power our company.
-We’re now at 9 full-time consultants including horticulturists, engineers, designers, business managers, sustainability managers, and operations directors.
+We’re now at 5 consultants including horticulturists, engineers, designers, sustainability managers, and operations.

 I’m so proud of my dream team for their skills and work ethic, their vision and their perseverance, their commitment to sustainability and community.
 Our staff has a tendency to go above and beyond, providing legendary service to our clients.
 We’ve developed an efficient and jovial team dynamic that improves our careers and our quality of life.
 This can be evidenced in the team loyalty – I’m grateful to say we haven’t had a single full-time staff member leave the company to date.
 People matter more than technology or business model.
 My mother, and HR guru, Rostya Gordon-Smith taught me that from a young age.

 In addition to developing our team and data, we’ve mastered our methodology.
 Everything from lead vetting, to client onboarding, to conducting feasibility studies has been iterated on.
 We’ve honed in on our processes, which is why now it is again time to push ourselves beyond our collective comfort zone.
 I’m confident that this merger will help bring about new clients who will expand our impact to more cities and people across the globe.